fragaria/karmen-docs/docs/printers.md

 You can also perform several actions with the printer controller:

-- Toggle to turn on/off the LED lighting (on compatible device)
+- Toggle to turn on/off the LED lighting (on compatible devices)
 - [Start](printing.md?id=starting-new-prints) new prints
 - [Pause](printing.md?id=pausing-and-resuming-ongoing-prints) or [cancel](printing.md?id=cancelling-prints) ongoing prints